Deutsche Bahn partners with SkyGeo to survey ground stability.

 In January 2016, the German Parliament voted in favour of the Euro 1.18 billion budget for the tunnel, directing the trains underneath the town of Offenburg.
 The 11 kilometer tunnel is a key component of the Karlsruhe–Basel high-speed railway, a new line being built in the Rhine Valley.
 The overall project is expected to be completed in 2042, with the Offenburg tunnel becoming operational no earlier than 2035.

-Understanding existing deformation patterns prior to construction and monitoring for unforeseen geotechnical events during the construction phase plays a key role in these plans, and InSAR was chosen as the best technology for remote monitoring.
+Understanding existing displacement patterns prior to construction and monitoring for unforeseen geotechnical events during the construction phase plays a key role in these plans, and InSAR was chosen as the best technology for remote monitoring.
 By integrating InSAR technology, DB will be capable of recognizing infrastructure instability over a wide area, and informing preventive measures.

 A key requirement for DB was the ability of SkyGeo to deliver InSAR data that are correct, consistent, reproducible and meaningful – today and far into the future, so a reliable continuous monitoring and early warning system can be built.
 SkyGeo’s Antares platform outperformed the competition, by integrating all available satellite data with a world-class analytics platform and the world’s most reliable InSAR Early Warning System.

 Pieter Bas Leezenberg, SkyGeo’s CEO, states “We are tremendously pleased to have been selected by one of the world’s leading mobility and logistics companies for such a prestigious project.
 This will truly allow us to show our dedication to high quality implementation of InSAR as the right strategy for such an important expansion DB’s railway system.”